martusheff/nativityofthemotherofgod/content/articles/6th-sunday-after-pentecost-2025.md

 Cling to what is good.*” And so on… This is our goal to live by and we cannot live this apart from the grace of God.
 If grace is cut off, then we are left without help, alone and ourselves to contend with.
 It is impossible without grace.
-Apart from grace we become wise in our own opinion and can only overcome evil with evil, but with grace, we overcome evil with good.
+Apart from grace we become, as the apostle puts it, wise in our own opinion and can only overcome evil with evil, but with grace, we overcome evil with good.

 This is the goal for every member in the